aws/aws-toolkit-azure-devops/Docs/document-history.rst

 Document History
 ################

-This topic describes important changes to the AWS Tools for Visual Studio Team Services over the course of its history.
+This topic describes important changes to the AWS Tools for Microsoft Visual Studio Team Services over the course of its history.

 **This documentation was built on:** |today|